 The parathyroid glands are 4 tiny glands in the neck.
 They make parathyroid hormone (PTH).
 PTH controls the amount of calcium and phosphorus in your blood.
 Primary hyperparathyroidism is when there is too much PTH in your blood.
 It occurs when 1 or more of the glands are too active.

 The job of PTH is to tell the body how to control calcium.
-Too much PTH means the body increases the amount of calcium in the blood.
-This leads to a problem called hypercalcemia.
-This is when the amount of calcium in the blood is too high.
-Hypercalcemia can cause serious health problems.
+Too much PTH means the body raises the amount of calcium in the blood.
+This leads to a problem where there is too much calcium in the blood (hypercalcemia).
+This can cause serious health problems.

-Hyperparathyroidism can occur when a parathyroid gland becomes enlarged.
-It can also occur as a complication of another health conditions, such as kidney failure or rickets.
-In these conditions, calcium is usually not high.
+Hyperparathyroidism can occur when a parathyroid gland gets bigger.
+It can also occur as a complication of other health conditions.
+These include kidney failure or rickets.
+In these conditions, calcium is often not high.
 This is called secondary hyperparathyroidism.

 The risk factors for this condition include: